-Click here to read Champlain College's Crime Log & Security Reports, on Campus Public Safety's webpage.Link to this FAQ
+Click here to read the latest Champlain College Annual Campus Safety and Security Report on Campus Public Safety's webpage.Link to this FAQ

 The Violence Against Women Act (VAWA) amendments to the Clery Act expand the rights afforded to campus survivors of sexual assault, domestic violence, dating violence, and stalking.Link to this FAQ

 The Campus SaVE Act is a 2013 amendment to the federal Jeanne Clery Act.
 SaVE was designed by advocates along with victims/survivors and championed by a bi-partisan coalition in Congress as a companion to Title IX that helps bolster the response to and prevention of sexual violence in higher education.
 President Obama signed the measure into law as part of the Violence Against Women Reauthorization Act of 2013 on March 7, 2013.

 SaVE requires colleges and universities, both public and private, participating in federal student aid programs (covering virtually every campus in the United States) to increase transparency about the scope of sexual violence on campus, guarantee victims enhanced rights, provide for standards in institutional conduct proceedings, and provide campus community wide prevention educational programming.

 Located in Skiff Hall, the Champlain College Counseling Center includes a variety of individual and group resources.